eliot-akira/wp-agility/README.md

   events : {
     'submit' : function() {

+      // Validate fields based on this.required
       var invalid = this.form.invalid();
       if ( invalid.length ) {
         return this.invalidFields( invalid );
       }

+      // Save the post
       wp.action
         .save( this.model.get() )
         .done( this.success )